- Entire team: masked. background-checked, non-smokers

 - We use air extractors to remove fumes from your home while we sand or spray

-- Cabinet doors are sprayed in our spray booth in Woodinville (meaning 90% less spray/dust inside you home)
+- Cabinet doors are sprayed in our spray booth in Woodinville (meaning 90% less spray/dust inside your home)

-Location: All doors are prepped and painted in our spray shop in Woodinville- under sterile conditions and
+Location: All doors are prepped and painted in our spray shop in Woodinville and

 dried under climate control to promote leveling and maximize adhesion.
 We then wrap them in moving blankets and deliver/install.
 Cabinet boxes (bodies) are primed/painted on site.

-Our kitchen cabinet painting process produces the longest lasting fine finish possible.
-We use oil primers and self-leveling paints to deliver highest possible adhesion.
+Our kitchen cabinet painting process produces the longest-lasting fine finish possible.
+We use oil primers and self-leveling paints to deliver the highest possible adhesion.

 Step 1: Preparation

 Mask/cover up any surface not being painted.
 Because kitchen cabinet painting often includes spraying paint, we air-tight-mask everything in the room.
 Including but not limited to flooring, windows & doors, countertops, backsplash, appliances, and walls.
 This is a great time to paint walls and ceilings in the kitchen too.